-Only answer this section if you intend to accumulate or dispose of radioactive waste in the form of sealed sources and cannot do so under the provisions of the Radioactive Substances (Waste Closed Sources) Exemption Order 1963, SI 1963 No. 1831, or another exemption order.
+Only answer this section if you intend to accumulate or dispose of radioactive waste in the form of sealed sources and cannot do so under the provisions of the Radioactive Substances (Waste Closed Sources) Exemption Order 1963, SI 1963 No. 1831.